 For each day in the time series, a running mean is evaluated considering the data of the 1,2,3,6 months and 1 year following the initial date.
 Outliers in the data were previously removed and not considered in the calculation.
-In addition, in the case of the wind, data is not always available for al the observation days and pressure levels, so the actual number of measurements considered a fixed time interval is reduced.
+In addition, in the case of the wind, data is not always available for all the observation days and pressure levels, so the actual number of measurements considered a fixed time interval is reduced.
 However, this does not have a great impact in the calculation of the error.
-In fact the average value of the error is quite stable between 1.1 and 1.2 m/s irrespectively of the time interval considered in the evaluation of the average, while the choice of a longer time results in a smoother distributions of the values.
+In fact the average value of the error is quite stable between 1.1 and 1.2 ms-1 irrespectively of the time interval considered in the evaluation of the average, while the choice of a longer time results in a smoother distributions of the values.
 We note also there is no evident trend in the time series, where all the values fluctuates slightly around the median.
 The same considerations apply also to the estimates of the direction errors, which lies around the 4 degree range.